shenghaoyang/ce2001_ex4_graphs/README.md

   and _draws_ are performed for a pre specified number of times.

-- After each _draw_ to produce a smaller graph, we run BFS to locate the shortest path between two airports in terms of plane changes, and measuring the time taken.
+- After each _draw_ to produce a smaller graph, we run BFS to locate the shortest path between two airports in terms of plane changes, and measure the time taken.
 The actual implementation measures the average time for BFS after looping through the BFS search a number of times.